datapane/datapane/public-docs/docs/index.md

 Datapane makes it simple to build interactive reports in seconds using Python.

-Import Datpane's Python library into your script or notebook and build reports programmatically by wrapping components such as:
+Import Datapane's Python library into your script or notebook and build reports programmatically by wrapping components such as:

 - Pandas DataFrames
 - Plots from Python visualization libraries such as Bokeh, Altair, Plotly, and Folium